Literacy Conference 2017

 The One Education Literacy Conference 2017 will be a day not to be missed!

-Matt Tobin will be opening the conference with an inspirational talk about the use of picture books across the school and James Clements will close the day with a presentation on why we must encourage children to read.
+Mat Tobin will be opening the conference with an inspirational talk about the use of picture books across the school, Neil Griffiths will guide us through approaches to help children develop a love of reading, and James Clements will close the day with a presentation on why we must encourage children to read.

 There will be a multitude of workshops to choose from, including workshops from Liz Chamberlain, author of ‘Inspiring Writing in Primary Schools’ and Simon Smith, Principal and self-proclaimed addict of childrens' books.